leonardofaria/webpack-lunch-and-learn/README.md

 ## Step 7: Add Code Splitting

 We can assign an import to a variable and load the module on demand.

+## Step 8: Refactor Code Splitting

+A quick refactor to move the default export.